GiacomoAdamo/MLP-RBF-networks/README.md

 # MLP-RBF networks
-In this project MultiLayer Perceptron (MLP) and Radial Basis Function (RBF) neural networks for regression are implemented from scratch.
+In this project MultiLayer Perceptron (MLP) and Radial Basis Function (RBF) neural networks for 2D function regression are implemented from scratch.

 ## Description